-- A single Result object, which will be returned once. - An iterable of Results, which will be returned on each subsequent call to .run. - A map of command strings to either of the above, allowing specific call-and-response semantics instead of assuming a call order. - sudo Identical to run, but whose values are yielded from calls to sudo. - Raises TypeError, if the values given to run or other kwargs aren't individual Result objects or iterables.
+- A single Result object. - A boolean; if True, yields a Result whose exited is 0, and if False, 1. - An iterable of the above values, which will be returned on each subsequent call to .run (the first item on the first call, the second on the second call, etc). - A dict mapping command strings or compiled regexen to the above values (including an iterable), allowing specific call-and-response semantics instead of assuming a call order. - sudo Identical to run, but whose values are yielded from calls to sudo. - repeat (bool) A flag determining whether results yielded by this class' methods repeat or are consumed.